-To begin with, they are dangerous.
-Imagine being a delivery truck driver or snowplow driver reversing a large vehicle in a residential neighborhood.
+Firstly, they are dangerous.
+If any of you have driven a truck or pulled a large trailer, you know that visibility to the rear is limited.
+Imagine being and Amazon driver and needing to reverse a 30 foot truck in a residential neighborhood with small children playing out side.
 Situations like that are dangerous and can be avoided easily by designing subdivision roads with Cul-De-Sacs

-Next, the post office is pushing to have mailboxes located in a group on the through street.
-A cluster of mailboxes can hardly be considered to complement rural character and certainly is not beneficial for new residences.
-It will be impossible to push back on this misguided policy for streets terminated by hammerheads.
+Next, the post office is advocating to have mailboxes located in a group on the through street.
+A cluster of mailboxes can hardly be considered to complement rural character.
+Again, both users of the through road who must avoid stopped mail trucks and the new residents suffer when mail delivery is forced to the end of the road by the construction of a hammerhead.
+Construction of cul-de-sacs will allow the town to push back on this misguided effort by the post office.

 The visual appeal of a cul-de-sac with a center of trees provides a fitting view as one drives down the street.
 The vegetation hides the houses from the roadway traffic.
 Hammerheads provide no such visual appeal.